 Many truck accident victims have high medical bills.
 You may have big emergency room bills and ongoing bills from hospitalization, treatment for your injuries, and therapy.
 Every surgery or procedure will add to the medical costs you face.

 Keep track of all medical bills related to your treatments.
-You may want to start a specific file that will allow you to easily track your medical expenses and how they mount as you manage your recovery.
-If you have health insurance, the health insurance will keep track of what you pay, and you should keep track of your deductibles.
+Consider starting a specific file to easily track your medical expenses and their total as you manage your recovery.
+If you have health insurance, it will track your payments, and you should also keep track of your deductibles.

 In addition to the financial burden associated with your medical bills, you may miss out on much-needed income during your recovery.
 Many truck accident victims suffer injuries that prevent them from going back to work immediately after the accident.
 If you suffer a traumatic brain injury, for example, you may not have the ability to interact with customers or focus on your usual daily work tasks.
-If you suffer back injuries, it could prevent you from standing up, taking care of lifting tasks or even sitting at your desk for long periods of time.
+If you suffer from back injuries, it could prevent you from standing up, performing daily tasks, or even sitting at your desk for long periods.

 Fortunately, you can include your lost income as part of your truck accident claim.